TU-Darmstadt-APQ/RedPitaya-IntStab/README.md

 - Schematics as a PDF
 - Gerber files
 - Pick & place position files
-- Bill of materials as a CSV and alsoo as an interactive HTML version
+- Bill of materials as a CSV file and also as an interactive HTML version

 The latest revision of those files can be found [here](../../releases/latest).